 As of December 31, 2024, the Company has U.S. federal and state NOL carryforwards of \$0.6 billion and \$1.9 billion, respectively, exclusive of the valuation allowances discussed above.
 The U.S. federal and West Virginia NOL carryforwards generated in tax years prior to 2018 expire between 2036 and 2037.
 For tax years 2018 and thereafter, U.S. federal and West Virginia NOL carryforwards generated in these jurisdictions have no expiration date.
-The Colorado NOL carryforwards generated in tax years 2018 through 2020 have no expiration date.
+The Colorado NOL carryforwards generated in tax years prior to 2018 or after 2020 expire between 2025 and 2044.
+The Colorado NOL Carryforwards generated in tax years 2018 through 2020 have no expiration date.